ooovenenoso/CNQR-VENDING-MACHINE-FOR-RCE/README.md

 # CNQR-VENDING-MACHINE-FOR-RCE
-About Economy System for Rust Console, featuring a web platform that allows players to make purchases using currency earned through in-game deposits.
+Economy System for Rust Console, featuring a web platform that allows players to make purchases using currency earned through in-game deposits.
 (Backend not Included)